AlmaCRH/Reboot-Lab-Tracker/README.md

-Lab Automation & Tracking System
+# Lab Automation & Tracking System

 This project automates the process of tracking and managing labs.
 It has three primary branches:
-	1. Terminal Interface: A command-line tool that helps track the labs and students’ submissions.
-	2. Automated Server: A backend server that handles data processing and automation, including interaction with APIs and databases.
+	1. Automated Server: A backend server that handles data processing and automation, including interaction with APIs and databases.
-	3. Electron Application: A desktop application built with Electron to provide a GUI for interacting with the system.
+	2. Electron Application: A desktop application built with Electron to provide a GUI for interacting with the system.

-Overview
+## Overview

 This system is designed to streamline lab tracking for students and instructors by automatically capturing submission details, managing students’ progress, and providing an easy-to-use interface for administrators.